wsprtv/wsprtv.github.io/docs/README.md

 ### Extended Telemetry URL Generation

-In a future version of WSPR TV, a wizard will be available to generate ET URL parameters using a web form.
+In a future version of WSPR TV, a wizard will be available to generate ET URL parameters automatically.
 For now, these parameters must be constructed by hand with some practice and bookmarked for future use.

 ## License